chrismarth/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Beyond the basic data set characteristics given above, we went one step further to get an understanding of how the images were distributed across the classification labels.
 Knowing this information could inform the design of the model in subsequent steps.
 This analysis can be found in the Jupyter notebook in analysis cells under the heading ' Step 1: Dataset Summary & Exploration' and sub-heading 'Include an exploratory visualization of the dataset'

 The bar chart given below shows that certain labels defintely appear more frequently than others within the data set.
 We can also make a subjective conclusion that both the training and test data sets have similar distributions of the labels.
-Therefore, we can conclude that a model derived from the training set should perform somewhat similarly on the test set.
+Therefore, we can conclude that a model derived from the training set should be able to perform somewhat similarly on the test set.

 ![Count of Images per Label in Train and Test Sets](exploratoryAnalysisBarPlot.png)
 <span style="text-align: center;">Figure 1.
 Count of Images per Label in Train and Test Sets</span>